owenpoints/owenpoints.github.io/blog/posts/Devlog Post.md

 # Devlog Post
+2024-12-14 11:25:33.618184 \| Owen Bridges \| Changed hidden_wheel.html to hidden_wheel.md and changed the embeds to links to preserve the suspensful spin animations

 2024-12-13 08:29:21.771637 \| Owen Bridges \| Added support for floating point numbers and cosmetically replacing floating point numbers with integers when appropriate

 2024-12-12 10:05:11.745610 \| Owen Bridges \| Rebalanced duos wheel